Frost254/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Updated the name to match the Model allowing new instances to be properly created
 - Update the number of likes for a toy

   - How I debugged:
+  Added a render method to the update feature in the controller to render any changes made to the parameters

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Added a destroy route on the routes page to allow for deletions